Like it or not, winter is here.

 (Note: Some jurisdictions mandate the type of tires that need to be mounted on the vehicles, so make sure you comply with the law in your area.)

 Tire pressure must stay within 30-35 PSI to maintain traction and safe handling.
-(Check each vehicle’s owners manual specific requirements.)
+(Check each vehicle’s owner's manual specific requirements.)

 Pro tip: Keep tire chains or snow cables in your trunk in case you encounter extremely icy conditions.